What to Do Next with Your Associate Degree in Cybersecurity

 So how can you best prepare yourself to bridge the talent gap?
 Earning professional cybersecurity certifications is a great start.
 According to the Burning Glass report, more than one-third of cybersecurity-specific job openings require certification compared to 23 percent of all general IT jobs.
 The COMPTIA Security + certification and Certified Information Systems Security Professional (CISSP) certification are recognized industry standards.
 And, if you already hold these or other IT certifications, you’re not only more marketable as an employee but you may be able to apply them toward college credit for a bachelor’s or master’s degree.

 If you’re ready to go back to school, make sure your program is aligned with the academic requirements for cybersecurity set by the National Security Agency (NSA) and Department of Homeland Security (DHS).
 Even better, make sure the college is a Center of Academic Excellence in Cyber Defense Education (CAE IA-CD).
-Learn more about Excelsior College’s Bachelor of Science in Cybersecurity program or Master of Science in Cybersecurity program and see just how far your associate degree can take you!
+Learn more about Excelsior College’s Bachelor of Science in Cybersecurity program or Master of Science in Cybersecurity program, and Excelsior’s 3+1 transfer program.
+See just how far your associate degree can take you!